 17.12.11.
 Quake damaged, boarded house, Chester St East, nr Oxford Tce Baptist Church demolition site

-In past months, serial quake trashed, Oxford Tce Baptist Church vicinity was a busy NZDF checkpoint, crawling with cops & NZDF soldiers, guarding contractor access to the CBD red zone.
+In past months, ruined Oxford Tce Baptist Church's vicinity was a busy NZDF-checkpoint, crawling with cops & NZDF-soldiers guarding contractor access to the CBD red-zone.
 The checkpoint was gone.
-Just a red zone, steel mesh fence cordon remained.
+Just a red-zone steel-mesh-fence-cordon remained.

 17.12.11.
 EXTREME DANGER KEEP OUT.
 Steel mesh fence cordon.
 Former NZDF military checkpoint, Madras St / Chester St East.
 The Poplars demolition site behind fence.
 The bldg would be demolished